Enemy at the Gates: Plot

-The German general takes König's dog tags to prevent Soviet propaganda from profiting if König is killed.
-König gives the general a War Merit Cross that was posthumously awarded to König's son, who was a lieutenant in the 116th Infantry Division and killed in the early days of the battle.
-König tells Sasha where he will be next, suspecting that the boy will tell Vasily.
-Tania and Vasily have meanwhile fallen in love.
-That night, Tania secretly goes to the Soviet barracks and makes love with Vasily.
-The jealous Danilov disparages Vasily in a letter to his superiors.
+General Friedrich Paulus confiscates König's dog tags to prevent Soviet propaganda from profiting if König is killed and identified.
+In turn, König gives the general a War Merit Cross that was posthumously awarded to his son, a lieutenant in the 116th Infantry Division who was killed in the early days of the battle.
+König tells Sacha where he will be next after deducing that the boy is responsible for his being wounded.
+Tania and Vassili have meanwhile fallen in love.
+That night, Tania secretly goes to the Soviet barracks and makes love with Vassili.
+The jealous Danilov disparages Vassili in a letter to his superiors.

-König spots Tania and Vasily waiting for him at his next ambush spot, confirming his suspicions about Sasha.
-He then kills the boy and hangs his body to bait Vasily.
-Vasily vows to kill König and sends Tania and Danilov to evacuate Sasha's mother.
+König spots Tania and Vassili waiting for him at his next ambush spot, confirming his suspicions about Sacha.
+He then kills the boy and hangs his body to bait Vassili.
+Vassili vows to kill König and asks Tania and Danilov to evacuate Sacha's mother.
 Tania is wounded by shrapnel en route to the boats.
-Thinking she is dead, Danilov regrets his jealousy of Vasily and expresses disenchantment over his previous ardour for communism.
-Finding Vasily waiting to ambush König, Danilov intentionally exposes himself in order to provoke König into shooting him and revealing his position, sacrificing his life.
-Thinking that he has killed Vasily, König goes to inspect the body and is then in Vasily's sights.
-Accepting his fate, König turns to face Vasily, who shoots him squarely in the eye and takes his rifle.
-Two months later, after Stalingrad has been liberated and German forces have surrendered, Vasily finds Tania recovering in a field hospital.
+Thinking she is dead, Danilov regrets his jealousy of Vassili and even his ardor for communist ideals begins to falter.
+Finding Vassili waiting to ambush König, Danilov removes his helmet and exposes himself to provoke König into shooting him and revealing his own position.
+Thinking that he has killed Vassili, König goes to inspect the body only to find himself in Vassili's rifle sights.
+Accepting his fate and removing his cap, König grimly turns to look Vassili in the face before being shot in the head.

+Two months later, after Stalingrad has been liberated and German forces have surrendered, Vassili finds Tania alive and recovering in a field hospital.